-Fundamental mechanisms for synaptic transmission and synaptic disorders We will elucidate the core regulatory mechanisms for synaptic transmission and finally address the fundamental question, "How does our brain physiologically function and how is the system disrupted in brain diseases?".
+Fundamental mechanisms for synaptic transmission and synaptic disorders

+We will elucidate the core regulatory mechanisms for synaptic transmission and finally address the fundamental question, "How does our brain physiologically function and how is the system disrupted in brain diseases?".
 We have focused on the regulatory mechanisms for AMPA-type glutamate receptor (AMPAR) as AMPAR plays a central role in learning and memory formation.
-Based on our specific and quantitative biochemical methods, we discovered two types of AMPAR regulatory proteins: the DHHC palmitoylating enzymes and the epilepsy-related ligand/receptor, LGI1/ADAM22.
-So far, we have elucidated the physiological functions of these two AMPAR regulatory proteins and the implication in the pathogenesis of brain diseases such as epilepsy and limbic encephalitis, by developing new methods to screen the palmitoyl enzyme-substrate pairs and to specifically visualize the palmitoylated protein, and by integrating many methods such as super-resolution imaging, mouse genetics, and electrophysiology.
-We will elucidate the molecular basis in which these AMPAR regulatory proteins regulate synaptic plasticity and cognitive functions of mouse and human brains using the following our developed or cutting-edge approaches and resources. - 1) Analyses of in vivo protein-protein interactions - 2) Screening of palmitoylating enzyme library - 3) Live cell imaging with palmitoylated protein-specific probes - 4) Observation of synapses with super-resolution microscopy - 5) Mouse models of human epilepsy with the LGI1 mutation N. Yokoi et al., Nat.
+Based on our specific and quantitative biochemical methods, we discovered AMPAR regulatory proteins: the DHHC palmitoylating enzymes, ABHD17 depalmitoylating enzymes and the epilepsy-related ligand/receptor, LGI1/ADAM22.
+So far, we have elucidated the physiological functions of these AMPAR regulatory proteins and the implication in the pathogenesis of brain diseases such as epilepsy and limbic encephalitis, by developing new methods to screen the palmitoyl enzyme-substrate pairs and to specifically visualize the palmitoylated protein, and by integrating many methods such as superresolution imaging, mouse genetics, and electrophysiology.
+We will elucidate the molecular basis in which these AMPAR regulatory proteins regulate synaptic plasticity and cognitive functions of mouse and human brains using the following our developed or cutting-edge approaches and resources.

+- 1) Analyses of in vivo protein-protein interactions - 2) Screening of palmitoylating enzyme library - 3) Profiling of protein palmitoylation stoichiometries - 4) Observation of synapses with super-resolution microscopy - 5) Mouse models of human epilepsy with the LGI1 mutation - Yokoi N, Fukata Y et al., J. Neurosci.
+36, 6431 (2016) - Yokoi N et al., Nat.
 Med.
-21, 19 (2015) - T. Ohkawa et al., J. Neurosci.
-34, 8151 (2014) - T. Ohkawa et al., J. Neurosci.
-33, 18161 (2013) Y. Fukata et al., J. Cell Biol.
-202, 145 (2013) - Y. Fukata and M. Fukata, Nat.
+21, 19 (2015) - Ohkawa T et al., J. Neurosci.
+33, 18161 (2013) - Fukata Y et al., J. Cell Biol.
+202, 145 (2013) - Fukata Y and Fukata M, Nat.
 Rev. Neurosci.
 11, 161 (2010)

-Figure (A) Two unique AMPA receptor regulatory proteins: DHHC palmitoylating enzymes and the epilepsy-related ligand/receptor, LGI1 and ADAM22.
-(B) Discovery of novel postsynaptic nanodomains by palmitoylated PSD-95-specific probe and super-resolution microscopy: a synaptic DHHC protein locally regulates the formation and reorganization of nanodomains.
-(C) Generation and analyses of mouse models of human epilepsy with the LGI1 mutation: Distribution (left) and protein interactions (right) of the LGI1 EdSIA mutant protein compared with the wild-type LGI1.
+Figure (A) Two unique AMPA receptor regulatory proteins: DHHC palmitoylating enzymes, ABHD17 depalmitoylating enzymes and the epilepsyrelated ligand/receptor, LGI1 and ADAM22.
+(B) Discovery of novel postsynaptic nanodomains by palmitoylated PSD-95-specific probe and superresolution microscopy: a synaptic DHHC protein locally regulates the formation and reorganization of nanodomains.
+(C, D) Generation and analyses of mouse models of human epilepsy with the LGI1 mutation: Distribution (C) and protein interactions (D) of the LGI1 E383A mutant protein compared with the wild-type LGI1.
 This LGI1 mutant protein is misfolded and does not bind to its receptor, ADAM22.